-There will be a total of 21 Perks available in Blackout at launch.
+There are a total of 21 Perks available in Blackout.
 Here, we’ve listed the Perks we currently know about and a few tips to help you decide which will fit your play style.

 We’ll keep updating this as we learn more about Blackout as the mode is set to evolve over time.